Jean Stafford (musician): 2000s

 In 2004, Stafford produced her eleventh studio album Let the Dance Begin, co-produced with Jimmie Crawford in Nashville, her first commercial release in over a decade.
 All songs on the album were composed and written by Stafford.
 The album “Let the Dance Begin” has won Stafford many awards and accolades, including Female Vocalist of the Year at the Western Country Music Awards in Fort Worth, Texas, becoming the first Australian to be nominated and win a Western Country Music Awards.

 In 2008, Stafford was elevated to Australian Roll of Renown at the Country Music Awards Australia before relocating back to Tasmania in 2009.

+2010 to present

 In 2012, Stafford was inducted into the Tasmania Axemans Wall of Fame.
 In 2016, Stafford was the inaugural inductee in the Tasmanian Independent Country Music Awards Hall of Fame.

 In 2019, at the annual Country Music Awards of Australia held in Tamworth, Stafford was announced by the CMAAs as the official "Australia's Queen Of Country Music" for first time since being crowned by Smoky Dawson in 1989.

 In 2021, Stafford was inducted into the Tasmanian Honour Roll of Women (for services to arts and media).

 On 12 June 2023, Stafford received the Medal of the Order of Australia (OAM) in the King's Birthday Honours for her "service to the performing arts".

 On June 8, 2025, Stafford released a self-penned single titled Wild Hearts, which explores the theme of adversity underlying Cyber Bullying and Domestic Violence.
 Produced by Matt Fell.